We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 • Some healthy food you can give a dog with heart problems include vegetables, grains, and lean meat.

-• The most common causes of heart problems in dogs are are genetics, weight, diet, and exercise.
+• The most common causes of heart problems in dogs are genetics, weight, and diet.

 The best homemade dog food for heart disease should ideally include healthy ingredients like carrots, squash, green beans, chicken and turkey meat, ground-up brown rice or wheat, and oatmeal.

 I always make sure that my dog’s diet is of high quality because this is an essential part of his overall health and wellness.
 Whenever my precious pup is suffering from any health issue, I always monitor what he eats as a part of managing the disease.
-Heart issues or cardiovascular disease is one of the most common illnesses for canines.
+Did you know that heart issues or cardiovascular disease is one of the most common illnesses for canines?
 For many dog owners, a major part of looking after a pup with this condition is finding the perfect homemade food.
+While I myself am a fan of fresh homemade meals for dogs, I advise you to consult your vet first to know your pup’s condition and the proper diet he needs.

 There are many factors to consider when looking for the best dog food recipes, including ingredients, quality, and price.
 Some pet owners even get prescription diet from vets.
 Others subscribe to the best fresh dog food and the best dog food delivery service companies to get exactly the proper diet for a sick dog.